Enterprise Utility Platform Navigation Redesign

 Leaders required strong evidence that improvements would not create regressions.

+I structured the research as a four-study program.
 Across all studies, ~2000 participants (~500 per study) were engaged encompassing our diverse customer segments.
-Each informed the next stage of the redesign, ensuring even results underwent multiple rounds of validation:
+Each informed the next stage of the redesign, ensuring even results underwent multiple rounds of validation.

 RESEARCH STRATEGY